laurensdw/Part-3-Course-Project/README.md

 - 'Codebook.txt': Shows information about the variables used on the feature vector.

 - 'output.txt': The output table of the analysis as can be obtained by running 'run_analysis.R'.
+This output can also be directly read into R by running the following command: read.table('output.txt', header = TRUE)

 - 'UCI HAR Dataset/features.txt': List of all original features.